ahoys/tiny-remote-executioner/README.md

 ## Performance

 - TRE has a memory footprint of approximately **13MB** when run as a PM2 service.
-- The total file size is about 41MB, excluding your scripts.
+- The total installation file size is less than 50MB, excluding your scripts.

 ## Requirements